MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/security-levels-email-deployment-and-remote-form-templates.md

 7. Have users send the form back to you after filling it out.

-8. Save the form back to the Web site that is running SharePoint Foundation 2010 and relink the form by using the **Relink documents to this Library** option in the **Form Library Settings** page.
+8. Save the form back to the website that is running SharePoint Foundation 2010 and relink the form by using the **Relink documents to this Library** option in the **Form Library Settings** page.

 ## Signature verification failure